-Value added for the Waikato region decreases by \$529m (3.0%), with a significant impact on Horticulture of 40.5% (\$45m).
+Value Add (proxy for Regional GDP with sector breakdown) Value added for the Waikato region decreases by \$529m (3.0%), with a significant impact on Horticulture of 40.5% (\$45m).
 Value added for Waikato dairy farming decreases by \$241m (15.1%) and for sheep and beef by \$66m (16.2%).
 These impacts are felt throughout all the FMUs.
 The large reduction in Horticulture will be mostly felt in the lower Waikato, and will have flow on impacts for local domestic supply of, in particular, leafy greens.